google/minimalloc/README.md

 <pre>
 @inproceedings{Moffitt2023,
-  title = {Mini{M}alloc: A Lightweight Memory Allocator for Hardware-Accelerated Machine Learning}, booktitle = {Proceedings of the 28th International Conference on Architectural Support for Programming Languages and Operating Systems}, volume = {4}, author = {Moffitt, Michael D.},
+  title = {{MiniMalloc}: A Lightweight Memory Allocator for Hardware-Accelerated Machine Learning}, booktitle = {Proceedings of the 28th International Conference on Architectural Support for Programming Languages and Operating Systems}, volume = {4}, author = {Moffitt, Michael D.},